-Google puts Nexus S Ice Cream Sandwich update on hold for someAlex Wagner - Deputy Managing Editor, News Desk
+Google puts Nexus S Ice Cream Sandwich update on hold for someAlex Wagner - Editorial Director of News and Content

 Just four short days after the Nexus S began getting an update to Android 4.0 Ice Cream Sandwich, a post from a Google employee on the company's official Mobile Help Forum mentions that the update has been halted in some areas.
 In response to users reporting that nothing happens on their Nexus S after getting notified of the OTA and trying to install it, Google's Paul Wilcox has said that the issue is probably the result of the update being paused in that area.
 Wilcox adds that the pause is meant to help Google monitor feedback on the update and that users running into the aforementioned problem will receive another notification once the update goes live again in that region.
 The full statement: